Insights: Article

 RELATED CONTENT: The secret to cloud migration success isn’t technical

 Off-the-shelf cloud solutions might seem simpler on the surface, but they’re not optimal for every organisation.
-What commercial solutions offer in deployment speed, shifting the burden of maintenance, and cheaper initial costs, they lack in flexibility, control, and business alignment.
+What commercial solutions offer in deployment speed, shifting the burden of maintenance, and cheaper initial costs, they lack flexibility, control, and business alignment.

 RELATED CONTENT: 15 essential steps for a successful cloud migration

-READ MORE: Discover the critical factors for cloud migration success in our new report Cracking the Code to Cloud Migration Success: 5 Key Insights from Australian Organisations.
+READ MORE: Discover the critical factors for cloud migration success in our new report, Cracking the Code to Cloud Migration Success: 5 Key Insights from Australian Organisations.

 Off-the-shelf cloud solutions